-CDIC has an Advisory Panel on Resolution that provides advice on a broad range of resolution issues, principally relating to the resolution of CDIC’s largest and most complex member institutions.
+CDIC has an Advisory Panel that provides advice on a broad range of financial industry issues, principally relating to the resolution of CDIC’s member institutions and industry innovation.
 The Panel consists of individuals with extensive banking, insolvency, investment and legal backgrounds who have relevant experience in managing large, complex financial institutions.
-Although bank-specific information is not discussed, CDIC’s ability to access the Panel’s collective expertise has provided valuable insights and perspective on the resolution issues that the Corporation is facing.
+Although bank-specific information is not discussed, CDIC’s ability to access the Advisory Panel’s collective expertise has provided valuable insights and perspectives on relevant issues for the Corporation.

 Richard (Dick) Falconer

-Mr. Heath served as Executive Vice-President & Group Treasurer of Bank of Nova Scotia prior to his retirement in 2015.
+Mr. Heath is the current chair of the Advisory Panel.
+He served as Executive Vice-President and Group Treasurer of Bank of Nova Scotia prior to his retirement in 2015.
 In this role he was responsible for the bank’s treasury and investment operations on a global basis, including asset liability management, liquidity management, funding and management of the investment portfolios.
-Prior to this, he held a number of senior positions in risk management at the bank.
-Mr. Heath is a board member on a number of corporate and not-for-profit organizations.
+Prior to this, he held multiple senior positions in risk management at the bank.
+Mr. Heath is a board member of various not-for-profit organizations.